ericmustin/trace-examples/opentelemetry/README.md

 To learn more about OpenTelemetry, please review the [Datadog Documentation](https://docs.datadoghq.com/tracing/setup_overview/open_standards/#opentelemetry-collector-datadog-exporter)

-### Docker-Compose

-This test environment is useful for testing Docker-specific behavior of the exporter.
-It defines a standalone collector setup within a docker network, and generates traffic at a rate of 1 request per second for 15 minutes.

-1. Replace <YOUR_API_KEY> with your API key in `otel-collector-config.yml`
-  - If you also wish to enable log collection, Replace <YOUR_API_KEY> with your API key in `fluent-bit/fluent-bit.conf`
-2. `$ docker-compose build`
-3. `$ docker-compose up`

 ### Kubernetes

 This test environment is useful for testing Kubernetes-specific behavior of the exporter.